uddoktapay/docs/gateways.md

 - **Status Toggle** — Enable/disable the gateway without deleting

 ::: tip
 Use the **Search** bar at the top right to quickly find specific gateways.
-The reorder icon (↕) lets you drag and drop gateways to change their display order at checkout.
 :::